|Values are valid only on day of printing.|

 UGT1A1 genetic test results in patients who have undergone liver transplantation may not accurately reflect the patient's UGT1A1 status.

-This test is for individuals who are at risk for a UGT1A1 mutation that has been previously identified in the family.
-If the familial mutation is not known, the familial proband should be screened for a UGT1A1 mutation using UGT2 / UDP-Glucuronosyl Transferase 1A1 (UGT1A1), Full Gene Sequencing, Hyperbilirubinemia or UGT2O / UDP-Glucuronosyl Transferase 1A1 (UGT1A1), Full Gene Sequencing, Hyperbilirubinemia, Saliva.
+This test is for individuals who may harbor a UGT1A1 variant that has been previously identified in the family.
+If the familial variant is not known, the familial proband should be screened for UGT1A1 variants using UGT2 / UDP-Glucuronosyl Transferase 1A1 (UGT1A1), Full Gene Sequencing, Hyperbilirubinemia or UGT2O / UDP-Glucuronosyl Transferase 1A1 (UGT1A1), Full Gene Sequencing, Hyperbilirubinemia, Saliva.

 An alternative splice site for exon 5 (referred to as exon 5b) has been discovered and described in the literature.
 This new exon is described to have a decrease in enzymatic activity (compared with exon 5a: previously known as exon 5), but little is known about the frequency of exon 5b or how it impacts hyperbilirubinemia.
 Currently, we are not testing or sequencing exon 5b; we continue to monitor the literature for new information on exon 5b.

 Rare variants exist that could lead to false-negative or false-positive results.
 If results obtained do not match the clinical findings, additional testing should be considered.